All nonresidents may be exempt from sales tax based on:

 Qualified nonresidents may be able to request a refund of the state portion of sales tax paid on purchases they made in Washington.
 For more information review the State Tax Refund for Qualified Nonresidents page.

 Starting Jan.
-1, 2020, you may request a refund of the state portion of retail sales tax (6.5%) that you paid on eligible purchases between July 1, 2019 and Dec.
-31, 2019.
+1, 2020, you may request a refund of the state portion of retail sales tax (6.5%) that you paid on eligible purchases in the prior year.
 See our Qualified Nonresident refund page for more information.

 Qualified Nonresident corporations may also request a refund in the same manner as individual nonresidents.
 Corporate Nonresident Permits are no longer available.